The Comparative Literature Program offers two closely linked graduate programs:

 - Our MA/PhD programs in Comparative Literature is for students who have completed their BA Degrees in Comparative Literature, or English, or literary studies (other disciplines may qualify), and wish to pursue comparative studies of different literary traditions, use interdisciplinary methodologies, and develop their critical engagement with literature as a transnational phenomenon.
 Students can also study Comparative Literature with a French/Francophone emphasis, or Comparative Literature with a German emphasis.

-All students admitted into the MA program are conditionally admitted into the PhD program as well.
-Continuation beyond the MA degree (a two-year program) is by invitation and contingent upon meeting academic standards of scholarship and excellence while completing the MA requirements.
+All students admitted into the MA program are also admitted into the PhD program.
+Continuation beyond the MA degree (a two-year program) is contingent upon meeting academic standards of scholarship and excellence while completing the MA requirements.
 The MA/PhD is normally a seven-year program.

 You may view our Learning Outcomes, Placement of alumni, and Program Requirements by dowloading the appropriate files in the download area below.

 Check the current requirements for our program on UCSB Catalogue, entry for Comparative Literature.